bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 2.0.0-beta-20200127
+* Added: Clone admin Slave tab to reconcile content and/or clone new content between master and slave,https://github.com/bobbingwide/oik-clone/issues/49
+* Tested: With WordPress 5.3.2 and WordPress Multi Site
+* Tested: With Gutenberg 7.3.0
+* Tested: With PHP 7.3 and PHP 7.4
+* Tested: With PHPUnit 8

 # 2.0.0-beta-20191121
 * Changed: map the ref attr used in the reusable blocks block,https://github.com/bobbingwide/oik-clone/issues/38
 * Changed: Only expand clone/cloned shortcodes when just one thing is being displayed, https://github.com/bobbingwide/oik-clone/issues/43